 Example of Tax Depreciation

 Assuming the company purchases equipment of $500,000 the IRS regulations may require that the equipment be depreciated over 7 years and allows an accelerated method of depreciation.
 In some years the regulations may allow certain companies to charge the entire equipment's cost to depreciation in the first year.
 These regulations result in a company having larger depreciation deductions sooner and therefore receiving the income tax savings sooner.
 You can learn more about tax depreciation from www.IRS.gov or from a tax adviser.

 Difference Between Book and Tax Depreciation

-Generally, the difference involves the "timing" of the depreciation expense on a company's financial statements versus the depreciation expense on the company's income tax return.
-The depreciation expense in each year will be different, but the total of all of the years' depreciation expense associated with a specific asset will likely add up to the same total—the cost of the asset.
+Generally, the difference between book depreciation and tax depreciation involves the "timing" of when the cost of an asset will appear as depreciation expense on a company's financial statements versus the depreciation expense on the company's income tax return.
+Hence, the depreciation expense in each year will likely be different, but the total of all of the years' depreciation expense for an asset will likely add up to the same total.

-The accounting and IRS rules allow a company to use the 10-year straight-line assumption for the books and the 7-year accelerated method for the tax return.
-This leads some people to say the company is keeping two sets of books.
-Of course, the company must 1) maintain depreciation records for the book and financial statement depreciation based on the matching principle in accounting, and 2) maintain depreciation records for the tax return based on the IRS rules.
+The difference between book and tax depreciation leads some people to say, "Oh, the company has two sets of books."
+The fact is the company must 1) maintain depreciation records for the financial statement depreciation that is based on the matching principle, and also 2) maintain depreciation records for the tax return depreciation that is based on the IRS rules.